On Abel's problem and Gauss congruences: The hypergeometric case

 as expected. \end{proof}

 Lemma \ref{lem:DworkGauss} will be used to prove that a hypergeometric series has to be factorial to have the Gauss property.
-This lemma is also sufficient to prove that a factorial hypergeometric series $\mathcal{F}_{\boldsymbol{\alpha},\boldsymbol{\beta}}$ satisfies Gauss congruences for every prime $p>d_{\boldsymbol{\alpha},\boldsymbol{\beta}}$.
 But we need the following lemma, proved in \cite[Lemme 10]{delaygue1} (\footnote{As essentially all $p$-adic congruences of this type proved till 2015 (say) in the context of ``integrality of mirror maps'', the proof of Lemma \ref{lem1} uses in particular $p$-adic congruences for Morita $p$-adic Gamma functions proved by Lang \cite[Chapter 14, Section 1, Lemma 1.1]{lang}.
 As it appeared later, Lang's congruences do not hold in one case ($p=2$ and $s=2$) and a corrected version is given in \cite[\S 4.4]{drr}: a minus sign must be introduced.
-It turns out that Lemma~\ref{lem1} is still correct when $p=2$ and $s=2$ because this minus sign only contributes a harmless factor $(-1)^{\sum e_j-\sum f_j}=1$ in its proof.}), to prove that those congruences remain valid for $p\leq d_{\boldsymbol{\alpha},\boldsymbol{\beta}}$.
+It turns out that Lemma~\ref{lem1} is still correct when $p=2$ and $s=2$ because this minus sign only contributes a harmless factor $(-1)^{\sum e_j-\sum f_j}=1$ in its proof.}), to prove that those congruences remain valid for $p\leq c_{\boldsymbol{\alpha},\boldsymbol{\beta}}$.

 \begin{lem}[Lemma 10 of \cite{delaygue1}] Let $\mathbf{e}$ and $\mathbf{f}$ be tuples of positive integers such that $|\mathbf{e}|=|\mathbf{f}|$.
 Then, for all prime numbers $p$, all $s\in \mathbb N$, all $c\in\{0,1, \ldots, p^s-1\}$ and all $m\in \mathbb N$, we have